webplatform/docs-wpd/Projects/CompaTables/index.md

 ** Purging a particular table directly, along with ESI purging mechanism  [http://docs.webplatform.org/test/Special:Compatables?feature=border-radius&format=table&action=purge see in URL note '&action=purge']
 * Should not break current ESI support feature

+=== To fix or improve ===
+'''mdn-compat-importer''':
+* Scrape content from MDN, not complete; blocker [https://github.com/webplatform/mdn-compat-importer/issues/3 see issue #3]
+* Ensure browser are sorted in alphebetical order and ensure features are matching accordingly

+'''CompaTables MediaWiki Extension''':
+* List view format (format=list) is not using latest ''current normalized data''
+* Table view format
+** doesn't show prefix icons (e.g. -webkit)
+** doesn't identify rows and columns information (see [http://www.w3.org/TR/WCAG10-HTML-TECHS/#identifying-table-rows-columns this checkpoint], optional but good for a11y)

+==== ESI ====
+To use ESI, work has to be done on the servers.
+To summarize the findings, we cannot enable ESI tags on Fastly as it is at the moment due to a set of factors:

+Fastly's Varnish version (2.1.5) doesn't support gzip between backend and varnish; (but Varnish 3.x+ do.)
+* Between our servers ("backend") and Fastly we use currently compress with gzip
+* Varnish has plans to upgrade their varnish, but its out of our hands

+To enable;
+* Disable gzip between our backend servers and Fastly (might increase the data transfer usage, to validate with fastly)
+* Enable gzip only from Fastly to our visitors (currently gzip is in both places)

 == Related ==